emb-riscv/specs-markdown/device-control-block.md

 ## The ID of the last hart

 For multi-hart devices, reading this register returns the ID of the last hart available in the device.
-Single-hart devices return 0.
+Single-hart devices must return 0.

 ## All harts interrupts